 - In November and December, the time difference is 13 hours

-Not every business, of course, operates on a 9 to 5 office hours basis.
+Not every business, of course, operates on a 9 to 5 office hours basis, many tourism operators will be open 7 days and later into the evening too.
 Check the businesses website to see what times you should call and use the Time Zone Converter tool.

 Jet lag when travelling to New Zealand